animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 I told him a neural network could probably do it, with enough training data.
 So I inquired.
 He didn't want to share, thought I would find it boring, but I told him "For my PhD."

 Did I intend to do it for my PhD, identity patterns for his physics work with neural networks?
-No. But I was curious and thought maybe I could make some useful suggestions.
+No. But I was curious and thought maybe I could.

 So he described his method to me in detail, and left.